ARTIST RESOURCES

 • Fill out mural permit application

-• Murals can only be painted on certain types of properties (check with the city)
+• Murals can only be painted on certain types of properties (check with the City first)

 • Artist keeps VARA rights

-• RACC can approve murals in all areas of the city
+• RACC can approve murals in all areas of the city, including murals over 30’ high & historic structures

 • Mural becomes a part of the City’s public art collection